Looking after payroll third party liabilities 52 weeks per year

 If the academy or school buys the third party payments service, it will be essential that the HR/Pay service is also taken up.

-Please note that DCC maintained schools receive this service as part of the HR/Pay service provision.
+Please note that Dorset Council maintained schools receive this service as part of the HR/Pay service provision.